saiuttej-b/nestjs-sqs-queue/README.md

 - `key`\* - Unique key for the queue
 - `batch` - Boolean value to indicate whether to process messages in batch or not (default: false)

+By default the handler function, which is annotated with the `OnQueueMessage` decorator, it will receive the SQS message object(s) to the function.
+But you can also customize the SQS message object(s) by using `messageFormatter` in `consumerOptions`, when configuring the queue.

+But you need to remember that if the response return by the handler function is not `void` or `Promise<void>`, then the response should be an Object having the parameter `MessageId`, if it is batch operation then the response should be an Array of Objects, each Object having the parameter `MessageId`.
+This is required to delete the message from the queue after processing.

 Note:
 Only one handler can be registered for a queue key.